preciousoben/Salary-Analysis-Insights-and-Slip-Generation/README.md

   - Data cleaning and preparation
   - EDA to uncover trends in salary structures
   - Correlation analysis between compensation variables
-  - Workflow automation using KNIME
+  - Workflow automation using KNIME for reproducibility
   - Payslip generation (Power BI and Python)

 ---